armoniax/amax.whitepaper/amax.whitepaper-en.md

 <img src="./assets/amax_dao_process_en.png" width=800 />

 - `DAO` body deployes the smart contract which is open sourced to all participates;
-- Members of `DAO` may be recruited through a certin process and registered with the `DAO` body but it may be also that general public is able to join the body for its managed activities;
+- Members of `DAO` may be recruited through a certin process and registered with the `DAO` body but the public may also be able to join the body for its management activities;
 - Members may be distriubted with voting tokens according to the governance protocol;
-- Any member within `DAO` body can make proposals for particular subjects and allocate the funds to reward those who can help fulfill the objectives.
+- Any member within `DAO` body can make proposals for particular subjects and allocate the funds to reward those who help fulfill the objectives.
 The funds may come from the member himself or from the `DAO` treasury reserve;
-- All members can vote for the proposals and the voting period is time controlled.
+- All members can vote for the proposals and the voting period is time-controlled.
 The vote can be one-account-one-vote or one-token-one-vote based;
-- There can be equal vote, weighted vote or median vote,...etc types for computing/determing if the proposal or issue can be passed;
+- There can be equal vote, weighted vote, median vote, etc. types for computing/determining if the proposal or issue is passed;
-- If the issue is passed, the pre-designated account or member may be required to execute the proposal;
+- If the proposal is passed, the pre-designated account or member may be required to execute the proposal;
-- `DAO` boday may review and confirm the execution result.
+- `DAO` body may review and confirm the execution result.

 Following basic `DAOs` will be founded:
 - Developers DAO: It guides the blockchain technology development, including blockhcain feature upgrade and bug fixes, with preallocated incentive tokens to reward the contributors;